By now, most Danish citizens have obtained a MitID, which replaces NemID. However, there’s still some confusion regarding this transition.

 What is MitID?

-MitID is a modern digital identification solution that will replace NemID.
-MitID will be introduced in Denmark in the summer of 2021.
+MitID is a modern digital identification solution replacing NemID.
+The introduction of MitID started in Denmark in the summer of 2021.

-MitID will be needed and used in all cases where one would typically have used NemID:
+MitID is now needed and used in all cases where one would typically have used NemID:

-NemID is a crucial element in Denmark’s digital infrastructure.
-One of the first digital IDs in Europe, NemID supported the country's advancement as a key element in the national digitization roadmap.
-To date, NemID has been a safe and reliable solution.
+NemID has been a crucial element in Denmark’s digital infrastructure.
+One of the first digital IDs in Europe, NemID supported the country’s advancement as a key element in the national digitization roadmap.
 However, it was necessary to ensure even greater security and flexibility to meet modern demands.
-The need for an improved solution resulted in the government's initiative to replace NemID.
+The need for an improved solution resulted in the government’s initiative to replace NemID.

-The goal is to provide the Danish society with a more resilient eID solution.
-The new solution will be able to withstand the digital threats that the future might bring.
+The goal was to provide the Danish society with a more resilient eID solution.
+The new solution should be able to withstand the digital threats that the future might bring.

-What steps does the migration process consist of, and at what stage is it now?
+What steps did the migration process consist of, and at what stage is it now?